- Peptic ulcers are sores that develop in the lining of the stomach, lower esophagus, or small intestine.

 - fainting, excessive sweating, or confusion, as these may be signs of shock

 With proper treatment, most peptic ulcers heal.
 However, you may not heal if you stop taking your medication early or continue to use tobacco and pain relievers during treatment.
 Your doctor will schedule a follow-up appointment after your initial treatment to evaluate your recovery.

-Some ulcers, called refractory ulcers, do not always heal with treatment.
-If your ulcer does not heal with the initial treatment, this can indicate:
+Some ulcers, called refractory ulcers, don’t heal with treatment.
+If your ulcer doesn’t heal with the initial treatment, this can indicate:

 - an excessive production of stomach acid

 - presence of bacteria other than H. pylori in the stomach

 - another disease, such as stomach cancer or Crohn’s disease